XtremeMilan/TagCheck/README.md

 # YouTube-Video-Tags-Analyzer

 Explore the capabilities of our open-source Python tool designed to streamline the analysis and management of video tags on YouTube.
-This project simplifies the process of extracting and comparing video tags from a specified YouTube video and related content.
-Gain insights into popular tags within your niche and efficiently apply them to enhance the visibility and categorization of your video.
+This project allows you to extract and compare video tags from a given YouTube video and other related videos, providing insights into popular tags within a specific niche, and further apply them to specified videos.

 ## Prerequisites